 - Bittersweet Ending: The first two season finales end on a sweet yet also sombre note.

 - In the Season 1 finale, Mr. Kim and Jung, while now on speaking terms, still get on each other's nerves and aren't ready to make up yet, and Shannon starts dating Alejandro just as Jung's realized his feelings for her.
-However, the Kims still give a heartwarming performance at the church singing contest (yes even Mr. Kim, albeit from the outside behind the door so no one can see him) and Mr. Kim gives his blessing to Janet to move out with her friends, establishing that the Kims are still very much a family despite their differences.
+However, the Kims still give a heartwarming performance at the church singing contest (yes even Mr. Kim, albeit from outside behind the door so no one can see him) and Mr. Kim gives his blessing to Janet to move out with her friends, establishing that the Kims are still very much a family despite their differences.

 - In the Season 2 finale that just barely avoids being a Downer Ending, Mr. Kim and Jung properly reconcile but have another big argument just before the whole family reunite at the party celebrating Jung's GED; they all nevertheless take a family photo before the two men go their separate ways, but it doesn't stop Mr. and Mrs. Kim from proudly putting the photo up.
 Jung's chances of becoming a manager at a rival car rental company look good, only to come crashing down thanks to his delinquent past; and this comes after Shannon 1) tells him she can't be with him because of Alejandro, and 2) shows her disapproval about said job offer.
 It worsens when it's revealed Kimchee's taken Jung's assistant managing position, unaware he just got rejected.
-On a final good note, after spending the episode feeling unappreciated by her parents, Janet has a heart-to-heart talk with her mum and gets her graduation present from her dad (albeit the present that was meant for Jung, but she'll take it).
+On a final good note, after spending the episode feeling unappreciated by her parents, Janet has a heart-to-heart talk with her mum and gets a late graduation present from her dad (albeit the present that was meant for Jung, but she'll take it).

 - Bland-Name Product: Many of the products on the shelves in the convenience store are real brands, but they are typically kept out of focus.
 When in focus the names used are usually parodies of real life brands, such as a customer shown holding a "Captain Raisins" cereal box (a take on "Captain Crunch" and "Raisin Bran").